nyc-crh/site/content/gallery/reflections-1967.md

 videoTitle:
 closeRdImg:
 closeRdLink:
-eventname: Campers at Camp Jened wrote about their experiences.
+eventname: Campers at Camp Jened write about their experiences.
 caption: In “Reflections,” a newspaper produced at Camp Jened, campers told each other about their experiences at camp.
 archive_source: From the papers of Denise Sherer Jacobson.
 source_link: